1 John 5:2

 David Smith titles this verse "Our Security through the Guardianship of Christ.
 The child of God may fall into sin, but he does not continue in it; he is not under its dominion.
 Why?
 Because, though he has a malignant foe, he has also a vigilant Guardian."

 We know (1492)(eido/oida) means we have a settled (perfect tense) intuitive knowledge, knowledge which is divinely imparted.
 We know this beyond a shadow of a doubt!
 This is the first of three things we know (1Jn 5:18, 19, 20) in John's concluding remarks.
 And the first thing we know is that no one who is born of God lives in sin (as their habitual, unremitting practice).
-In 1Jn 5:17-note he has just written that there is a sin not leading to death and he wants to make sure his readers understand that it never normal for the child of God to sin with continual reckless abandon.
+In 1Jn 5:17-note he has just written that there is a sin not leading to death and he wants to make sure his readers understand that it is never the normal practice for the child of God to sin with continual reckless abandon.
 This verse is essentially a repetition of his teaching in 1Jn 3:4-10-note summed up with the truth that "No one who is born of God practices (present tense = as their lifestyle) sin“ (1Jn 3:9-note).
 John is not saying a true believer never sins (perfection) (in fact we do = 1Jn 1:8, 10; 1Jn 2:1; 1Jn 5:16), but he is saying that the direction of their life is toward godliness and righteousness.

 W E Vine feels that John's three successive uses of eido/oida at the end of his letter are "obviously designed as against the boasted and spurious “knowledge” of the Gnostics."
 Christian gnosis trumps Gnostic gnosis!